ACM40960/project-project-in-maths-modelling-hp/README.md

 ![Confusion Matrix](Images/yolo11_day_cm.png)

 **The following can be interpreted from the above plot:**
-- The model correctly classifies nearly all instances for each class, indicated by a strong diagonal (e.g., 107 correct predictions per class).
+- The model correctly classifies nearly all instances for each class, indicated by a strong diagonal.
 - Misclassifications are minimal and mostly involve confusion with the **background** class.
 - **Weasel** and **LeopardCat** had a few cases misclassified as background.
 - A few background samples were incorrectly predicted as animal classes.
-- The matrix confirms **high classification accuracy** and **excellent precision/recall**.
+- The matrix confirms **high classification strength** and **excellent precision/recall**.

 ### 📈 YOLOv11 Day - Precision-Recall Curve
 ![PR Curve](Images/yolo11_day_pr.png)